ctjong/orion/Readme.md

     - **int** : integer, default to 0.
     - **float** : floating point number, default to null.
     - **boolean** : boolean type (0/1), default to 0.
+    - **secret** : password type, max 255 characters.
+This type of field will be hidden from GET requests.
 - **isEditable** : (Required) Whether or not this field is editable by PUT requests (true/false).
 - **createReq** : (Required) Whether or not this field must be included in a POST body.
 The possible values are:
     - **0** : The field will be ignored when a POST request is processed.